The Forum Initiative: Citizen Led R&D for Civic Tech and Data Sovereignty

 Distribution

 Revenue is distributed to participants via their payout hash.
-No personal information is required to claim compensation.
+No personal information required to claim compensation.